Alert

 ITINERARY

 Park at Col de Sarenne at an altitude of 1,999 m.
 From here, it's possible to reach the Croix de Cassini via the ridge.
-Please note that, although not indicated on maps or signs, this (the most direct) route takes in a number of challenging sections.
-So, even if the view along the ridge is superb, this itinerary should be reserved for those with mountain feet.
+Although not indicated on maps or signs, this (the most direct) route takes in some challenging passages and sometimes requires the help of your hands.
+In places, the path splits off to the right and left, and joins up again on the ridge, with each option available as soon as the snow runs out.
+So, even if the views along the ridge are superb, this route is best reserved for those with a mountaineering spirit.

 For the uninitiated, it's best to head back down to the road after the pass, on the Alpe d'Huez side, in the direction of the chalets, and take the Col Grange Pellorce path from the Sella (on the left).
 This route is a little longer, about 1h30 uphill to reach La Croix, but much safer.
 The marmot, the majestic lammergeier and the chamois will all be there for you to enjoy.
 At Croix de Cassini 2361 m, all these efforts are rewarded by a unique panorama of the surrounding peaks and valleys.